noblesamurai/noblemachine/README.md

 	var NobleMachine = require('noblemachine').NobleMachine;

 A NobleMachine is divided into states, which are defined by (generally anonymous) functions.
-When the machine is run, the state handlers are executed in the sequence of their addition unless an individual handler specifies otherwise.
-Handlers can be set to wait for a manual transition at the point of creation using next.wait.
+When the machine is run, the state handlers are executed by default in the sequence of their addition.
+Handlers can be set to wait for a manual transition at the point of creation using next.wait; else the machine will proceed automatically if it does not detect a transition call.

 	var act = new NobleMachine();